Hellodevloops/Garuda-cms/readme.md

 # Garuda CMS

-Welcome to Garuda CMS - a powerful content management system designed for [specific purpose, target audience, or key features].
+Welcome to Garuda CMS - a powerful content management system built over Laravel and Orchid, leveraging Bootstrap for the frontend.

 ![Garuda CMS Logo](link_to_your_logo.png)